Flbk/eslic-superpixels/README.md

 The full report is in the file `project_report.pdf` (the images has been compressed due to GitHub size limit).

-![SLIC pixelisation](insect_slic.png "SLIC pixelisation") First imge shows pixelisation with base SLIC algorithm.
+![SLIC pixelisation](insect_slic.png "SLIC pixelisation") First image shows pixelisation with base SLIC algorithm.

 ![Energetic-SLIC pixelisation](insect_e-slic.png "Energetic SLIC pixelisation") Second image shows pixelisation with our new Energetic-SLIC algorithm.